cainem/messaging-thread-pool/README.md

     // remove object with id 1
-    // it will be dropped from the thread where it was residing thread_pool
+    // it will be dropped from the thread where it was residing
+    // freeing up any memory it was using thread_pool
         .send_and_receive(iter::once(RemovePoolItemRequest(1)))
         .for_each(|response: RemovePoolItemResponse|